United States Oil Fund: Background

 The United States Oil Fund was founded on April 10, 2006, by Victoria Bay Asset Management, now known as United States Commodity Funds, and the American Stock Exchange.
 The fund opened on its first day of trading at $68.25 per share.
-USO's investment objective is to include the changes in percentage terms of its units' net asset value in its evaluation of the changes in percentage terms of the spot price of light, sweet crude oil as measured by its price on the New York Mercantile Exchange.
+USO's investment objective is to include the changes in percentage terms of its units' net asset value (NAV) in its evaluation of the changes in percentage terms of the spot price of light, sweet crude oil as measured by its price on the New York Mercantile Exchange (NYMEX).
 Its performance is determined by the price of oil through its oil futures contracts.